Set up easily online coding workshops for your students! No specific knowledge needed to start teaching computer science today.

 Still have questions?

-We are at your disposal; please do not hesitate to send an email to the address email@example.com for any questions relating to the use of the platform.
+Please do not hesitate to send an email to the address email@example.com for any questions relating to the use of the platform.
 Also, we are open to suggestions that may improve the user experience, the rating system, or any other related area that can make the platform better from a pedagogical perspective.